This tutorial is the second post in a four-part series about map text in ArcGIS Pro. You can find all tutorials here:

 I think that Point Farewell could also be improved with some center alignment.

 If necessary, select the Point Farewell label on the map (in the south-east corner of Van Diemen Gulf).
 On the ribbon, click Attributes.

-In the Attributes pane, under Annotation, click Center.
+In the Attributes pane, under Annotation, click Center and click Apply.

 Next, let’s fix a river label.
 Zoom to the West Alligator River in Kakadu National Park.